Plakaeze/Mitotic-event-detection-project-PCM/README.md

 You can observe these paths using the **`path_observation.py`** script.
 The loaded paths are stored as NumPy arrays in the format:
 `[Start Frame | Order of the Cell Region (referencing region properties for each frame) | End Frame]`

+## Label Images

+The labeled images are stored in the following directories based on the threshold values used during image segmentation:

+- **`Label pic`**: Contains labeled images with a 2800 threshold.
+- **`Label pic 2500th`**: Contains labeled images with a 2500 threshold.

+These labeled images are utilized for extracting region properties, which serve as input for the event tracking process.
+The extracted region properties are saved in the respective directories:

+- **`Region properties`**: Corresponding to the `Label pic` folder (2800 threshold).
+- **`Region properties 2500th`**: Corresponding to the `Label pic 2500th` folder (2500 threshold).

 ## How to Download Data from the PCM Dataset

 1. Visit the [PCM dataset](https://osf.io/ysaq2/).